 - a.
 May 11, 2023 Board Meeting - IV.
-Chairman's Greeting: Matt Zeis - V. Committee Reports: - a.
-Executive Committee: Matt Zeis, Chair - b.
-Finance Committee: Laurie Vignaud, Chair - c.
-Partnership and Program Development: Commissioner Janae Ladet, Chair - d.
-Real Estate Acquisition and Disposition: Victor Mondragón, Chair - e.
-Procurement and Oversight: Jesus DeAnda, Chair - VI.
-President's Report: Christa Stoneham, CEO/President - VII.
-Board of Directors Fiscal Presentation: HLB 2024 Budget: Isai Mendez, Accounting Manager & Director of Finance - VIII.
-Board Action Items - a.
-Consideration and Possible Action to Approve Houston Land Bank to submit application and proposal for the 2023 Rockwell Fund Grant. - b.
-Consideration and Possible Action to Approve Houston Land Bank to submit application and proposal for the 2023 Yield Open Call Giving. - C. Consideration and Possible Action to Approve and Adopt the Houston Land Bank Proposed Fiscal year 2024 Budget. - d.
-Consideration and Possible Action to Approve the maximum home sales price increase request submitted by Education Based Housing, Inc. from \$180,000.00 (\$136/SF) to \$190,000.00 (\$144/SF). - e.
-Consideration and Possible Action to Approve the Acquisition of Property in the Second Ward Neighborhood at Auction or through Purchase. - f.
-Consideration and Possible Action to Approve the Acquisition of Two Properties Totaling Approximately 31,000 Square Feet in the City of Houston.
+Chairman's Greeting: Matt Zeis - V. President's Report: Christa Stoneham, CEO/President - VI.
+Board of Directors Fiscal Presentation: HLB 2024 Budget: Isai Mendez, Accounting Manager & Director of Finance

+VII.
+Board Action Items

+- Consideration and Possible Action to Approve Houston Land Bank to accept Grant funds conditioned on application proposal approval and acceptance for the 2023 Rockwell Fund Grant. - b.
+Consideration and Possible Action to Approve and Adopt the Houston Land Bank Proposed Fiscal year 2024 Budget. - C. Consideration and Possible Action to Approve the maximum home sales price increase request submitted by Education Based Housing, Inc. from \$180,000.00 (\$136/SF) to \$190,000.00 (\$144/SF). - d.
+Consideration and Possible Action to Approve the Acquisition of Property in the Second Ward Neighborhood at Auction or through Purchase. - e.
+Consideration and Possible Action to Approve the Acquisition of Two Properties Approximately 31,000 Square Feet from the City of Houston.

-IX.
+VIII.
 Executive Session